hardcover/sms-text-messager/README.md

 * PHP Data Objects, PDO for SQLite (php_pdo_sqlite)
 * Web server write privileges to the includes directory, which can be located outside the public HTML folders

-SMS Text Messager detects the user's browser to present an appropriate web page to cell phones and other networked devices.
+SMS Text Messager detects the user's browser to present an appropriate page format to cell phones and other devices.
 Use Messager anywhere, for example, to notify team members of a change in practice times or to keep parents informed how the team is doing in a competitive event.